lucasasselli/zero/README.md

 width="200"
     hspace="10" vspace="10">

-Zero is a live wallpaper that displays beautiful 3D parallax photos and artworks on your home screen.
-Oh, and did I've mentioned that is also ad-free and open source?
+Zero is an Android live wallpaper app that displays beautiful 3D parallax photos and artworks on your home screen.
+Oh, and did I've mentioned that is also free and open source?

 <br><br><br><br><br>